harshi-0709/stopwatchy/README (3).md

 - Frameless window, drag anywhere on the app to move it
 - Non-resizable

----

 ## Pixel Art

 All pixel art in this app was hand drawn by the developer using Piskel and exported as animated GIFs.
 The coffee cup features a two-frame steam animation.

----

-## License

-MIT — feel free to use and modify!

----

-> Made with coffee and pixels
+ Made with coffee and pixels <3